insellab/insellab.github.io/navigation.md

 [GPCR mutations in tumors](https://insellab.github.io/gpcr_mutations)

 Status (whether mutated or not, indicated as a 1 or 0) for each GPCR in each TCGA sample, in each TCGA tumor type.
 Also provided are breakdowns of number and types of mutational events across these samples.
+MutSig2CV results from Broad GDAC for GPCRs are also provided.

 [GPCR CNV in tumors](https://insellab.github.io/gpcr_cnv)